GreatA-Maker/GreatA-Maker/README.md

 ## I'm a Computer Science and Engineering Student

 - 👨‍💻 I’m currently working on web development technologies like JavaScript, React and MongDB.
-- 📚 Deep Interest in new Technologies 🛰️ and AutoMotives. 🚘
+- 📚 Deep Interest in new Technologies 🛰️ and Automotive. 🚘
 - 💪🏼 Motivation: Learn more technologies - Never stop creating new ideas.
 - ⚡ Fun fact: I love to play Cricket and Video-games.🎮